In this document

 Administrative settings for licensing

 - Set up multiple "test accounts," identified by email address.
 The licensing server allows users signed in to test accounts on a device or emulator to send license checks and receive static test responses.
-You can set up accounts in the Account Details page of the Developer Console.
+You can set up accounts in the Account Details page of the Play Console.

 - Configure static test responses that the server sends, when it receives a license check for an application uploaded to the publisher account, from a user signed in to the publisher account or a test account.
-You can set test responses in the Account Details page of the Developer Console.
+You can set test responses in the Account Details page of the Play Console.

 - Obtain the app's public key for licensing.
 When you are implementing licensing in an application, you must copy the public key string into the application.
 You can obtain the app's public key for licensing in the Services & APIs page (under All Applications).